-- advisory (first line of defence) assessing the potential impact of changes in the legal & regulatory environment to the group.
-Advising the business on the proper application of upcoming and existing regulatory requirements in relation to both, business as usual and project activities.
-Amending policies and procedures accordingly and providing corresponding training where necessary; and - monitoring (second line of defence) providing assurance that the group's regulatory policies and procedures are being adhered to, which in turn helps to ensure the business operates within established external regulatory requirements.
+- Advisory (first line of defence) assesses the potential impact of changes in the legal & regulatory environment to the group.
+Advises the business on the proper application of upcoming and existing regulatory requirements in relation to both, business as usual and project activities.
+Amends policies and procedures accordingly as required and provides corresponding training where necessary; and - Monitoring (second line of defence) provides assurance that the group's regulatory policies and procedures are being adhered to, which in turn helps to ensure the business operates within established external regulatory requirements.